bronsonholden/prontoforms/README.md

 A library for interacting with the ProntoForms REST API in Ruby applications.

+Note: version 0.4.0 included a breaking change, and has been yanked from RubyGems.
+If you are using it, please upgrade to 1.x or revert to 0.3.1.

 ## Installation

 Add this line to your application's Gemfile: